Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 d) demutation.

-11. In accordance with the causes of occurrence, the following types of fluctuations are distinguished:
+11. According to the causes of occurrence, the following types of fluctuations are distinguished:

-a) ecotopic, associated with differences in weather, hydro and other conditions of ecotopes from year to year;
+A) ecotopic, associated with differences in meteo-, hydro- and other conditions of ecotopes from year to year;

-b) anthropogenic, due to differences in the form and intensity of human impact on phytocenosis;
+b) anthropogenic, caused by differences in the form and intensity of human impact on the phytocenosis;

-in) zoogenic, caused by differences in the effects of herbivorous and burrowing animals;
+V) zoogenic, caused by differences in the effects of herbivores and burrowing animals;

-G) phytocyclic, associated with the peculiarities of the life cycle of certain plant species and (or) with their uneven seed or vegetative reproduction over the years;
+G) phytocyclic, associated with the characteristics of the life cycle of certain plant species and (or) with their uneven seed or vegetative propagation over the years;

 12. Ecotopic fluctuations are the least pronounced: